In This Article

 What is Urea?

 You may have heard that urea comes from urine.
-In a way, that’s true.
-Urea is an organic, waste compound produced by the body after metabolizing protein.
+In a way, that's true.
+It is an organic, waste compound produced by the body after metabolizing protein.
 The liver breaks the proteins down in a process that produces urea.
-The urea is then excreted by the kidneys in the urine.
-Urea is also excreted through sweat, and regular healthy skin has a small amount of urea on the very outer layer.
+It is then excreted by the kidneys in the urine.
+It is also excreted through sweat, and regular healthy skin has a small amount of urea on the very outer layer.

 Urea in cosmetics, however, is man-made in the laboratory.
 Same chemical formula, just synthetically made.
 The raw materials are ammonia and carbon dioxide.
 Not something you'd think you'd put on your skin, right?